SUBSCRIBE TO OUR FREE NEWSLETTER

 President Obama is under pressure from these domestic critics as well as from Turkey, Saudi Arabia and other GCC allies to oppose any gains by the Russians and the Assad regime as a loss for the United States.
 And Obama administration must continue to hide the reality that it was complicit in a strategy of arming Nusra - in part through the mechanism of arming Washington's "moderate" clients - to achieve leverage on the Syrian regime.

-One-sided and poor quality reporting from U.S. corporate media has only fueled such confusion and misinformation, veteran journalist and foreign policy expert Stephen Kinzer wrote at the Boston Globe on Friday.
+One-sided and poor-quality reporting from U.S. corporate media has only fueled such confusion and misinformation, veteran journalist and foreign policy expert Stephen Kinzer wrote in the Boston Globe on Friday.
 According to Kinzer:

 Americans are being told that the virtuous course in Syria is to fight the Assad regime and its Russian and Iranian partners.
 We are supposed to hope that a righteous coalition of Americans, Turks, Saudis, Kurds, and the "moderate opposition" will win.

 This is convoluted nonsense, but Americans cannot be blamed for believing it.
 We have almost no real information about the combatants, their goals, or their tactics.
-Much blame for this lies with our media.
+Much blame lies with our media for this.

 "This is appallingly distant from reality," he concludes.
 "It is also likely to prolong the war and condemn more Syrians to suffering and death."

-Suggesting that a more sober U.S. position is emerging--and cautious hope that bloodshed in the war-torn country may soon lessen--the United States and Russia on Monday announced that a "cessation of hostilities" in Syria will go into effect on Saturday, February 27.
+Suggesting that a more sober U.S. position is emerging—and cautiously hoping that bloodshed in the war-torn country may soon lessen—the United States and Russia announced on Monday that a "cessation of hostilities" in Syria will take effect on Saturday, February 27.

 The truce will apply "to those parties to the Syrian conflict that have indicated their commitment to and acceptance of its terms," the statement reads, but not to ISIS militants or those from al-Nusra, the local branch of al-Qaeda.